LLNL/MemSurfer/ReadMe.md

 ### Change Log

+##### Apr 19, 2022

+* Bumped the version.
+* Bug fix in Delaunay.
+* Added perturbations in projected points for correct Delaunay.
+* Added shell analysis.
+* Added conversion of mesh properties to pandas (to support writing to csv).

 ##### Dec 06, 2021

 * Removed VTK as a C++ dependency by using it directly in python.
 Sufficient now to install using `pip install vtk`.
-* Updated examples to MDAnalysis 2
+* Updated examples to MDAnalysis 2.

 ##### Jul 22, 2021